Got a Question?

 - How do I make a Chronic Pain Syndrome compensation claim?

 - What Conditions are Chronic Pain Syndrome Linked To?

 - Chronic Pain Syndrome Compensation Calculator

-Chronic Pain Syndrome Compensation Claim
+Chronic Pain Syndrome Compensation Claim Information

 Any kind of chronic pain syndrome can be extremely painful and have a serious impact on your life.
 These health issues can cause a full range of symptoms which can require you to change your everyday routine.
 These long-term health problems can last for months, years or even the rest of your life.
 They can leave you unable to work, travel or attend social events.
 As such, if you’ve suffered a long-lasting pain that wasn’t your fault, get in touch with our team today.

 What Causes Chronic Pain Syndrome?

 Long-term pain can be caused either by illnesses or injuries.
 These syndromes can also be caused by bones and joints as they age.
 Nerve damage, injuries that fail to heal and psychological problems can all result in serious and long-term chronic pain.

 Can I make a Chronic Pain Syndrome Compensation claim?

 If you’ve suffered any kind of long-lasting pain syndrome that wasn’t your fault, you will be able to make a claim for compensation.
 So long as there is a direct link between an injury or illness and your chronic pain, you could be entitled to compensation.